|

 big trade shows.
 We also haven't replaced our

 van yet, and not having a van makes a trade show much harder.
+And the thing is, there are lots of vendors who already sell

 our products at trade shows.
 All game convention Exhibit Halls